 Managing water hygiene

-High risk activities associated with the curriculum or school sponsored events
+High risk activities associated with the curriculum, including PE Lessons, or school sponsored events

 11.3 Further advice and guidance is available by referring to the online LA Health & Safety Manual for Schools on the Right Choice for Education system.
 This school adopts all of the guidance within the manual as applicable within the school and to all staff.